19hours/sg-statutes/Acts/Environmental Public Health Act.md

 ### Payment of fees, etc.

-91\.—(1) Subject to subsection (2), all fees, charges and moneys collected under this Act are payable to the Agency.
+91\.—(1) Subject to subsection (2) and section 31N, all fees, charges and moneys collected under this Act are payable to the Agency.

+[Act 48 of 2018 wef 01/02/2019]

 (2) Any fee, charge or money collected under this Act may be paid to a person other than the Agency where the Agency has, with the approval of the Minister, made regulations under section 111 providing for that fee, charge or money to be payable to that person instead.